GfSE/SAF-EA-Profile/CheatSheets/Physical-Context-Exchange-Viewpoint.md

 3. Add new required interfaces as Proxy Ports to the Physical Context Role or select the needed required Proxy Ports from the property’s Feature Page > Interaction Points.
 4. For new Proxy Ports select or create an SAF_PhysicalInterfaceDefinition by selecting the Proxy Port > Properties > Property > Define > Type > Select Type ...
 6. Create a connector between the Proxy Ports of Physical Context Roles.
+7. If the created interfaces have an inherent dependency (such as pins, electrics, data protocol) model them separatly and set an InterfaceLayerRelationship.
-7. If the Physical Context Roles exchange specific information, energy, or material establish an Item Flow and select the according Domain Kind.
+8. If the Physical Context Roles exchange specific information, energy, or material establish an Item Flow and select the according Domain Kind.
 Select the Connector > right-click on the Connector > Advanced > Information Flow Realized > Select the Domain Kind(s)

 **Viewpoint Output:**
 * external Interfaces as ProxyPorts can be reused in [SPV04b](Physical-Internal-Exchange-Viewpoint.md)